 Instructions

-- Add the amount of cooking water from the haddock as noted in the ingredients list, to the rice.
-If you don't have enough, top up with boiled water.
-Stir once and when the water starts to simmer cover with a tight fitting lid and simmer for 8 minutes..
-Remove the skin from the haddock and flake it into chunks.
+- Pour in the amount of cooking water, as stated on the recipe card.
+Stir and leave it to simmer for 8 minutes.
+Whilst the rice is cooking, remove the skin from the smoked haddock and flake the fish.
 This is also a good time to remove the shells from the eggs.800 ml water

 Notes